- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 Where can I get emergency contraception?

-In the United States women 15 and older can get (progestin-only) EC at pharmacies without a prescription.
-For teens under the age of 15, EC requires a prescription.
+In the United States any woman can get (progestin-only) EC at pharmacies without a prescription.
 You may need to check many different pharmacies, because EC is not available in all pharmacies.

 Use the EC website to find a health care provider or pharmacy if you have any questions about emergency contraception.